imazen/resizer-web/content/licenses/freedom.md

 An exact copy of the [MIT license](http://www.opensource.org/licenses/mit-license.php), but with one extra condition (in bold).

-If you purchased a [Professional](/licenses/pro) or [Enterprise](/licenses/enterprise) license, read those instead.
+If you purchased an [Enterprise](/licenses/enterprise) license read those terms instead.
 If you comply with them, you're automatically complying with this license.

 ##License Terms